FAQs: Pre-Arrival & New Students

 State Department officials refer to information in SEVIS and on I-20s/DS-2019s for determining who might be eligible for an emergency student visa appointment, and have confirmed that they are prioritizing student visa appointments.
 Thus, a letter is not needed or required to schedule an emergency visa appointment.
 OIE issues I-20s to students, which indicate the date CMU classes begin and the date by which students are expected to arrive.

-Understanding the ongoing challenges of a global pandemic, it is our sincere hope that, whenever possible, State Department officials will grant access to emergency visa appointments to enable our students to obtain their visas and travel to the U.S. to join us in time for the start of classes.
+It is our sincere hope that, whenever possible, State Department officials will grant access to emergency visa appointments to enable our students to obtain their visas and travel to the U.S. to join us in time for the start of classes.
 We encourage students to monitor visa appointment availability closely and regularly to maximize chances for successfully obtaining a visa appointment.

 Arrival in the U.S. & CMU